Glitxhhh/CloudRedirect/README.md

 Open the CloudRedirect app, sign into a provider.

 Edit your SLS config.
 The games you want to sync must be specified under AdditionalApps in your SLS config.
 This requirement will go away in the future.
-Make sure DisableCloud is set to No in the config.

 Now launch Steam and watch your games sync!